 In Alexandra in Gauteng, a doctor has given up her profession and is now helping to train 2 000 young people from that township to practise yoga.
-Beautiful Butterflies, chronicles the journey of four coloured and black women who love yoga and have integrated its healing practices into their lives as a survival mechanism.
+In Athlone in Cape Town, a new movement — Revolutionary Yoga — is seeing young people doing yoga in the crime-ridden streets.
+A video, Beautiful Butterflies, chronicles the journey of four coloured and black women who love yoga and have integrated its healing practices into their lives as a survival mechanism.

 In 2016, the Wits School of Governance provided a voluntary kundalini yoga class to more than 30 students to help them to cope with stress and pain.
 The class lifted spirits: the energy shift in class the next morning was so buoyant that the guest lecturer had his hands full coping with the excess of happiness.

 The global pharmaceutical industry depends on our reliance on manufactured drugs to secure the future of “Big Pharma”.
 But the politics of decolonisation questions our faith in one science only.
 Scientific inquiry is clearly not limited to the West, and many “Western” inventions are based on discoveries and innovations from other regions of the world.